Organ donation in Jewish law: Lungs

 The lobe of lung transplantation is not common from living donors because the morbidity and mortality risk to the donor is felt to be excessive.
 Non-living lung donations are more commonly used.

 Skin

-Many Rabbis who allow organ donation for life-saving organs extend this to allow preserving human skin from cadavers in skin banks for future use for burn victims.
+Many rabbis who allow organ donation for life-saving organs extend this to allow preserving human skin from cadavers in skin banks for future use for burn victims.

 Orthodox opposition

-Haredim in general are vehemently opposed to organ donations postmortem as it violated Jewish burial law, which considers postmortem organ removal as "desecrating a corpse".
-Many Haredi rabbis also oppose the removal of organs when the person is classified as "brain-dead".
-While there are some rabbis in the Haredi world that follow the religious leniency the Modern Orthodox community uses, most follow the more traditional interpretation.

-Haredim in Israel have recently issued an anti-organ-donor or "life" card which is intended to ensure that organs are not removed from the bearer after brain death or brain stem death.
+Haredim (ultra-Orthodox Jews) in Israel have issued an anti-organ-donor or "life" card which is intended to ensure that organs are not removed from the bearer after brain death or brain stem death.
 It states: "I do not give my permission to take from me, not in life or in death, any organ or part of my body for any purpose."

-Nonetheless, Haredi Jews have a high rate of live organ donations.
-In 2014, 17% of all live kidney donations to strangers in the United States were donated by Haredi Jews, even though they are only 0.2% of the US population; however, only one donation went to a non-Jew.
-Other studies of other live organ donations in the US and Israel show similarly high donation rates for a variety of organs.

-Many Haredi leaders point out that their community is very pro-organ donation; they are only opposed to it under certain circumstances.
+Many Haredi leaders say that they are only opposed to it under certain circumstances.